sr-murthy/ccm/README.rst

 * The bytecode graph is (strongly) connected with only one component, namely, itself, which means the source code graph is also (strongly) connected with only one component.

-This means that for source code graphs the CCMs, as defined above, will be a lower bound for the CCMs calculated using the bytecode graph.
+This means that for a given bytecode graph the CCMs, as defined above, will be an upper bound for the CCMs calculated using the associated source code graph.
 Here are three examples for McCabe complexity, using simple functions.
 First, the :code:`sign` function, which has five source lines (excluding the signature):

 .. code-block:: python